rwalpole/shop-checkout/README.md

 ~~~~
 If all is well this will return a total cost of £2.05

-Discounts of two for the price of one are applied to Apples and three for the price of two to oranges.
+Discounts of two for the price of one are applied to apples and three for the price of two to oranges.

 ~~~~
 run apple apple